pvieytes/dtl/README.md

 ##12.
 Support/Getting Help

-Empty.
+Please report any bugs as issues at this github project.

 ##13.
 API Documentation

-API functions are all documented in the source code, formatted documentation is a work in progress.
+API documentation is regularly updated at https://oinksoft.com/static/doc/dtl

 ##14.
 Roadmap